Sikh delegation meets PM; Modi reaffirms govt's commitment to welfare of community | Law-Order

 - India

+On the occasion of the prime minister's birthday on September 17, Delhi's Gurdwara Bala Sahib organised the Akhand paath' which started on September 15 and culminated on September 17.

-This 'Akhand path, which was attended by thousands of Sikh devotees, was perhaps the first-of-its-kind initiative wherein a Gurdwara organized an 'Akhand path for the prime minister of the country, officials said.
-A 'langar', heath camp, and a blood donation camp were also organized by the Gurdwara on the occasion, they said.
+This 'Akhand paath', which was attended by thousands of Sikh devotees, was perhaps a first-of-its-kind initiative wherein a Gurdwara organised an 'Akhand paath' for the prime minister of the country, officials noted.
+A 'langar', heath camp and a blood donation camp were also organised by the Gurdwara on the occasion, they said.

+The delegation from the Gurudwara visited Modi at his residence at 7, Lok Kalyan Marg on Monday to offer 'prasad' and blessings.
+Prime minister Modi expressed his happiness on meeting the delegation and thanked them for their wishes and prayers for his well-being, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)